shockeiser/Trupanion/README.md

 ## Question 2

   Creating an end-to-end claims system for a client is a very big job.
 The first and most important step is to understand the client’s needs in great detail.
-This requires dialogue with their employees across the entire claims process to make sure that every nuance to their business is accounted for.
+This requires dialogue with the client's employees across the entire claims process to make sure that every nuance of their business is accounted for.

 * Are the systems compatible?
   - Does the client use AWS, Azure or Google Cloud for their storage?
 The end-to-end solution should be as integrated as possible into the client’s current setup.